Do you want to make cupcakes but don’t have a cupcake pan around? You might think you’ve hit an obstacle, but it’s actually not that big a deal!

 5 – Ramekins

-This ramekin version of a cupcake will need to be eater with a fork which makes it a little more like a cake that a cupcakes in the way of convenience.
+This ramekin version of a cupcake will need to be eaten with a fork, which makes it a little more like a cake than a cupcake in the way of convenience.

 6 – Mugs